lourw/blog/docs/learning/git/git.md

 ``` bash
 git remote add origin <remote-url>
 ```
+- create a git repository by creating a folder and running `git init`.
+This will generate a `.git` folder (any folder with a `.git` folder in it is consiered a repository)
 - `git remote add` tells github that you want to link your local repository with a remote one
 - `origin <remote-urL>` is the alias for your remote repository and the link associated with it.
 In the future when you want to reference the remote, use `origin`.
 Technically you can choose any other word as this alias, but `origin` is the convention.

+You are now ready to track changes in your repository!

 ### Pushing